r3kkusu/OCRCalculatorApp/README.md

   - Hard to detect handwriting, currently applicable to well defined text

 Future Improvements:
-  - ML kit could not accurately recognized handwriting.
-An alternative solution is to use Google Vision API
+  - ML kit can not accurately recognized handwriting.
+An alternative solution is to use Google Vision API but requires payment

 Build variants:
   - Green theme w/ open from filesytem